 Consolidating your loans is often seen as a good way to pay your way out of debt, but is this the best option available?

 Debt is part and parcel of everyday life.
-Most of us have several types of loans such as an overdraft, credit card, bank loan or a store card.
+Most of us have several types of loans such as a credit card, bank loan or a store card.
 Managing all these different payments can be tough, which is why some people often choose debt consolidation loans.

 They can make our finances look and feel a lot simpler, but if you’re not careful they can make the problem worse and end up costing more.

 When debt consolidation loans can help

 If you feel overwhelmed by the number of different payments going out of your bank account, debt consolidation loans can be a good answer.
 A common approach is to take out a sizeable single loan which can pay off all your other debts.
 This gives you one single debt and one monthly payment to worry about.

 There are many good reasons to do this including:

 - Simplifying your finances: Managing multiple payments can be complicated.
 With debt consolidation it is much easier.